Tudor Mendel-Idowu

-Tudor Olorunninbe Mendel-Idowu (born 15 January 2005) is an English professional footballer who plays as a midfielder for English side Ipswich Town.
+Tudor Olorunninbe Mendel-Idowu (born 15 January 2005) is an English professional footballer who plays as a right winger for club Luton Town, on loan from club Ipswich Town.

 Early life

 Born in Berkshire, England, Mendel-Idowu was regarded as a child prodigy academically, featuring numerous times in national and international competitions, most notably coming second in the 2014 edition of Child Genius.
 Mendel-Idowu attended independent boys' preparatory boarding school Ludgrove School.
 At the age of thirteen, he was made a King's Scholar at Eton College.

 Club career

 Early career

 He joined the youth academy of Chelsea at under-8 level, following interest from numerous other clubs including Arsenal and Tottenham.
-In July 2021, he signed a new contract with the Blues.
+In July 2021, he signed a new contract with the club.

 Following the conclusion of the 2022–23 season, with his contract set to expire, Mendel-Idowu was offered a new deal by Chelsea.
 However, on 18 July 2023, it was reported by Spanish journalist Albert Rogé that Mendel-Idowu had rejected this offer, and was close to joining Spanish side Barcelona.